vmware-samples/vmware-blockchain-samples/vmbc-ethereum/vmbc-deployment/vmbc-k8s-orchestrator-tool/ethereum-authentication-and-authorization/readme.md

-# Ethereum Authentication - supporting mTLS and server TLS for ethrpc
+# Ethereum Authentication - supporting mTLS and server TLS for EthRPC
 This feature offers three distinct capabilities - which can be combined depending on the user goals.
 These capabilities are:
 - Security for Server authentication - Provides assurances to the application that the end-point is indeed that of VMBC, and that the public key is indeed that of the VMBC EthRPC server.
 - Security for Data in Transit - Mechanism to secure communication between the application and the EthRPC server via encrypting data in flight.